Itssanthoshhere/Data-Structures-and-Algorithms/C++ with DSA-learning-journey/Day64 - Basic Recursion Problems - Fibonacci Number/C++ Practice Questions - Fibonacci Number/README.md

-# Day 64: Basic Recursion - Fibonacci Number
+# Practised a Basic Recursion - Fibonacci Number

 This repository contains the solution to the Fibonacci Number problem, implemented recursively in C++.
 This classic recursion problem is a fundamental example to understand recursion and to practice breaking down a problem into smaller sub-problems.